-These pages will help those using and re-using public sector information.
+These pages will help those offering or re-using public sector information under a licence.
 There are details about the UK Government Licensing Framework (UKGLF) and the Open Government Licence (OGL).

 The UKGLF applies to both central government and the wider public sector.